-- a) Vessel Party warrants compliance and shall require the Vessel to comply with all Applicable Laws, including all environmental, health, and safety rules and regulations; all federal and state emissions requirements and oil spill response plans; financial responsibility requirements; applicable Maritime Security Regulations; and applicable Sanctions. - i) Vessel Party specifically warrants and guarantees that: 1) the Vessel is not a vessel identified on the OFAC Specially Designated Nationals and Blocked Persons List; and 2) the Vessel is not flagged, registered in, used, leased, or chartered, in whole or in part, by or on behalf of or for the benefit of a Person in or connected to, or a Person designated or blocked pursuant to, any Sanctions.
-VESSEL PARTY AGREES TO INDEMNIFY, DEFEND, AND HOLD VALERO HARMLESS FROM ANY LOSSES, WHETHER OR NOT RESULTING FROM VALERO'S NEGLIGENCE OR ANY THIRD-PARTY CLAIMS, ARISING OUT OF OR IN CONNECTION WITH A BREACH OF THE FOREGOING WARRANTY AND/OR GUARANTEE.
+- a) Vessel Party represents and warrants compliance and shall require the Vessel to comply with all Applicable Laws, including all environmental, health, and safety rules and regulations; all federal and state emissions requirements and oil spill response plans; financial responsibility requirements; applicable Maritime Security Regulations; and applicable Sanctions. - i) Vessel Party specifically warrants and guarantees that: 1) neither the Vessel nor any crew member of the Vessel is identified on the OFAC Specially Designated Nationals and Blocked Persons List; and 2) the Vessel is not flagged, registered in, used, leased, or chartered, in whole or in part, by or on behalf of or for the benefit of a Person in or connected to, or a Person designated or blocked pursuant to, any Sanctions.
+VESSEL PARTY AGREES TO INDEMNIFY, DEFEND, AND HOLD VALERO HARMLESS FROM ANY LOSSES, WHETHER OR NOT RESULTING

+FROM VALERO'S NEGLIGENCE OR ANY THIRD-PARTY CLAIMS, ARISING OUT OF OR IN CONNECTION WITH A BREACH OF THE FOREGOING WARRANTY AND/OR GUARANTEE.
 This indemnity will survive the expiration or termination of the Agreement.

-- ii) In the event the Vessel fails to comply with any of the requirements in this Section 3.7 a), the Vessel may not be permitted to dock and, if previously docked, may be required to promptly vacate the designated berth at the Shore Facilities. - b) Failure of any of the Vessel's operational, safety, or environmental systems or equipment, or the failure to possess or comply with the Shore Facilities' or Vessel's own security plan, even if after initial acceptance by the designated Shore Facilities, or the failure to comply with other Shore Facility requirements constitutes grounds for such facilities to immediately reject the Vessel, including notification to vacate the berth until either i) suitable repairs are made to return the affected systems or equipment to good working order, or ii) the Vessel and requirements for its crew are brought into compliance with the applicable Vessel or Shore Facility requirements.
-Under such circumstances, the Vessel must be re-accepted by the designated Shore Facilities prior to the start or resumption of discharge or loading of the Cargo under the terms of the Agreement. - c) In the event the Vessel fails to comply with Section 3.7 a) or b) above, any resulting delays will not count as used laytime or as time on Demurrage, and any attendant costs, expenses, losses or damages, including those suffered by Terminal Party and delays incurred to obtain or rectify the necessary certificates, Vessel security plan, declaration(s), response plan(s), etc., are for Vessel Party's account.
-Further, expenses incurred in making any necessary repairs or bringing the Vessel or its crew into compliance with the applicable requirements will be for Vessel Party's account and laytime will not commence, or be considered to have commenced, until all Vessel documents have been submitted to the applicable party, and the Vessel has been revetted and reapproved.
+- ii) In the event the Vessel is not in compliance with any of the requirements in this Section 3.7 a), the Vessel may not be permitted to dock and, if previously docked, may be required to promptly vacate the designated berth at the Shore Facilities. - b) Failure of any of the Vessel's operational, safety, or environmental systems or equipment, or the failure to possess or comply with the Shore Facilities' or Vessel's own security plan, even if after initial acceptance by the designated Shore Facilities, or the failure to comply with other Shore Facilities' requirements constitutes grounds for such facilities to immediately reject the Vessel, including notification to vacate the berth until either i) suitable repairs are made to return the affected systems or equipment to good working order, or ii) the Vessel and requirements for its crew are brought into compliance with the applicable Vessel or Shore Facilities' requirements.
+Under such circumstances, the Vessel must be re-accepted by the designated Shore Facilities prior to the start or resumption of loading of the Cargo under the terms of the Agreement. - c) In the event the Vessel is not in compliance with the requirements of Section 3.7 a) or b) above, any resulting delays will not count as used Laytime or as time on Demurrage, and any attendant costs, expenses, losses or damages, including those suffered by Terminal Party and delays incurred to obtain or rectify the necessary certificates, Vessel security plan, declaration(s), response plan(s), etc., are for Vessel Party's account.
+Further, expenses incurred in making any necessary repairs or bringing the Vessel or its crew into compliance with the applicable requirements will be for Vessel Party's account and Laytime will not commence, run or count, until the Vessel is in full compliance and all applicable documents have been submitted to the appropriate party or parties, and the Vessel has been revetted and reapproved.